212-227-8877

 From here, future defendants are to be apprised of evidence gained from government surveillance programs.
 Legal counsel for the American Civil Liberties Union, Patrick Toomey, called the admission that defendants must be told of the surveillance evidence, “a very important first step, because it’s the government finally owning up to some of its obligations in a way that it hasn’t really grappled with up to this point.”

-Legally obtained and used evidence is essential in the American legal system.
-If arrested or facing investigation, speak with an experienced criminal law attorney in New York.
+Legally obtained and used evidence plays a crucial role in the American legal system.
+If you are arrested or facing an investigation, it’s essential to speak with an experienced criminal law attorney in New York.
+Joseph Tacopina can provide the skilled representation you need to navigate the complexities of your case.

 footer footer-mobile